 Okay, so you’ve published your first book on Lulu.com.
 Now what?
 Keep writing, that’s what!
 You want to keep exercising that writing muscle, and anyway, what’s cooler than saying you’re working on your second book?
 Here are some fun ways to get inspired and improve your book number two!

 1. Join or start a writing group.

 Sometimes, you are not your best motivator or your best critic.
-Finding or starting a writing group is not easy, but it can be very rewarding.
-Some groups are more like workshops, where everyone critiques one another’s writing, while others are organized simply to set aside time to write, and can be as basic as three or four people clustered around a coffee shop table with laptops, just writing.
+Finding or starting a writing group is difficult, but it can be very rewarding.
+Some groups are more like workshops, where everyone critiques one another’s writing, while others are organized to set aside time to write, and can be as basic as three or four people clustered around a coffee shop table with laptops, just writing.
 If you don’t have writer friends who want to join you, I suggest trying Meetup.com to find a group in your area.
 I found 34 groups within ten miles of the Lulu.com headquarters.

 2. Organize your writing with Google Docs.